-"Irrigation, agriculture, climate change: how are our soils doing?" will be the theme of the next Science Bar.
+“Irrigation, agriculture, and climate change: How are our soils faring?” will be the theme of the next Science Bar

-On Thursday, May 22, at 8:30 p.m., the University of Montpellier is organizing a new edition of the Science Bar, as part of its "Science With and For Society" (SAPS) label.
-On this occasion, three researchers will discuss the topic of soil health: Alain Brauman, ecologist and research director at IRD, Mickael Hedde, ecologist and research director at INRAE, and Thierry Ruf, agronomist, geographer, and emeritus research director at IRD.
+On Thursday, May 22, at 8:30 p.m., the University of Montpellier is hosting another edition of the Science Bar as part of its “Science With and For Society” (SAPS) initiative.
+On this occasion, three researchers will discuss the topic of soil health: Alain Brauman, ecologist and research director at IRD; Mickael Hedde, ecologist and research director at INRAE; and Thierry Ruf, agronomist, geographer, and emeritus research director at IRD.

 A Science Bar dedicated to soil health

-Whether loose, dry, sloping, or paved, soil is most often perceived in our daily lives as a simple surface: the ground we walk on, and a valuable resource to possess.
-Upon further reflection, we arrive at the idea of substrate: it is in the soil that the plants we eat and use every day take root.
+Whether it is loose, dry, sloped, or paved, the ground is most often perceived in our daily lives as a simple surface: the ground we walk on, and a valuable asset to own.
+Upon further reflection, we arrive at the concept of a substrate: it is in the ground that the plants we eat and use every day take root.

-However, soil is not just a resource, it is an environment, just like water, for example: it has a complex composition, subject to chemical phenomena, and is home to many living organisms, from microscopic bacteria to mammals weighing several kilograms.
-There is a whole world living beneath our feet.
-Soil health depends on multiple parameters, both internal and external.
-Some are internal, such as its composition, and others are external, such as climate or pressures exerted by human activities.
+However, soil is not merely a resource; it is an ecosystem, just like water, for example: it has a complex composition that is subject to chemical processes, and it is home to a wide variety of living organisms, ranging from microscopic bacteria to mammals weighing several kilograms.
+There is a whole world living right beneath our feet.
+Soil health depends on multiple factors, both internal and external; some are internal, such as its composition, while others are external, such as climate or pressures from human activities.

-Pedology, the study of soils, examines this environment and takes it as its subject of study.
-Scientists study the composition of soil layers, irrigation, agriculture, fauna and flora, fungi, etc., and give us a better understanding of this environment on which life on our planet is absolutely dependent.
+Soil science, the study of soils, examines this environment and focuses on it as its subject of study.
+Scientists study the composition of soil layers, irrigation, agriculture, flora and fauna, fungi, and more, providing us with a better understanding of this environment on which life on our planet is absolutely dependent.

 To discuss this topic, three multidisciplinary experts will answer questions from the audience: